Travel guide

 Will my eSIM work throughout Argentina?

 Yes.
-The eSIM coexists with your physical SIM, so you keep your Spanish number for calls and SMS (for example, bank verification codes) while using the eSIM's data for browsing.
+The eSIM coexists with your physical SIM, so you keep your home country number to receive calls and SMS (for example, bank verification codes) while using the eSIM data for browsing.
 However, keep your usual line with data roaming deactivated to avoid incurring charges.

 Marc González Sáez